Shiroishi Castle

 Detailed Information

-The existence of the castle is presumed during the late Sengoku period, but there is insufficient historical documentation to confirm its founders or the exact time of construction.
-Throughout the Edo period, the Katakura family used it as their residence, and after the Meiji Restoration, it was surrendered to the new government and dismantled in 1874.
-Subsequently, in 1995, the three-story turret (also called the main keep or large turret) and the Ote Gate No. 1 and No. 2 were reconstructed in wood based on historical facts to commemorate the achievements of Katakura Kojuro Kagechika.
-Some castle gates from the Edo period were relocated to temples, with the Higashiguchi Gate remaining at Toshinji Temple and the Umekuchi Gate at Enmeiji Temple.
+The existence of a castle is believed to date to the late Sengoku period, but the founder and exact date are uncertain due to a lack of historical records.
+Throughout the Edo period, it served as the Katakura family’s seat.
+After the Meiji Restoration, it was surrendered to the new government and dismantled in 1874.
+Later, in 1995, the three-story turret (also called the main keep or large turret), along with the Otemon First Gate and Otemon Second Gate, were faithfully reconstructed in wood based on historical evidence to honor the achievements of Katakura Kojuro Kagetsuna.
+Some gates from the Edo period were relocated to temples and still survive today: the Higashiguchi Gate at Tochin-in Temple and the Umaya-guchi Gate at Enmeiji Temple.

-Height: Approximately 16.7 meters from the top of the stone wall (one of the largest wooden restorations post-war in terms of both height and width)
+Height: Approximately 16.7 m from the top of the stone base; one of the largest postwar wooden reconstructed keeps in both height and size

-Masuoka Park has approximately 200 cherry trees, which bloom beautifully around mid-April each year.
-In the summer, visitors can enjoy the Shiroishi Summer Festival Fireworks from the turret, and by late October, the autumn colors reach their peak, creating a stunning contrast with the white plaster of the castle.
-A chrysanthemum exhibition is also held around this time, further enhancing the scenic view.
-In winter, the harmony of white snow and plaster, the luster of silver tiles, and the natural color of wooden parts create a dignified vista with the Zao mountain range in the background.
+Masuoka Park is planted with about 200 cherry trees, which typically reach full bloom in mid-April.
+In summer, visitors can view the Shiroishi Summer Festival Fireworks from the keep, and from late October the autumn leaves reach their peak, creating a striking contrast between the white plastered castle and the colorful foliage.
+A chrysanthemum exhibition is also held during the same season, further enhancing the castle scenery.
+In winter, the white snow and plaster, soot-silver roof tiles, and the natural color of the wooden elements blend harmoniously, creating a dignified landscape with the Zao mountain range in the background.

-Shiroishi Castle History Exploration Museum: Features a 1:500 scale diorama of the castle and castle town, as well as armor, swords, and matchlock guns associated with the Katakura family.
-Visitors can learn about the history of Shiroishi Castle through a theater presentation on a large screen.
-The museum also includes a souvenir shop (selling Kojuro merchandise and local specialties like U-men) and dining areas.
+Shiroishi Castle Historical Exploration Museum: Features a 1/500-scale diorama of the castle and castle town, as well as armor, swords, and matchlock guns associated with the Katakura family.
+Visitors can also learn about the history of Shiroishi Castle through theater footage shown on a large screen.
+The museum also includes a souvenir shop with Kojuro goods and local specialties such as Umen noodles, as well as a dining area.

-The restored three-story turret offers a deeper understanding when appreciating both its exterior beauty and internal structure.
-There are numerous highlights, including the arrow slits, stone drops, variations in stone wall construction, and the traditional wooden joinery of beams and joints.
-The panoramic view of Shiroishi City and the Zao mountain range from the highest railing changes with the seasons and times of day, captivating visitors.
+To fully appreciate the reconstructed three-story turret, it is best to view both its exterior beauty and interior structure.
+There are many highlights throughout, including the arrow slits, stone-dropping openings, differences in stone wall construction, and traditional wooden beams and joinery.
+The sweeping panorama of Shiroishi City and the Zao mountain range from the top-floor balustrade changes with the seasons and time of day, captivating all who visit.

 #Castle/Garden